Free shipping | Certified Aussie Practitioners | 100% online

 At Mosh, we are committed to helping you get through your difficult moments.
 Instead of just wishing that you get better, you can make conscious steps towards recovery.
 That is why we are here to help you achieve the results you desire.

-You can talk to our doctors about what are the signs of depression, how to know if you have depression, or how to beat depression when I feel depressed.
+You can talk to our doctors about what are the signs of depression, how to know if you have depression, or What Helps With Depression when I feel depressed.
 They may be able to provide personalised advice on how to improve your mental health or how to cope with depression.

 If you’re in crisis or experiencing suicidal thoughts, call the national emergency telephone at 000 or Lifeline at 13 11 14.